West Island Line, Hong Kong, Republic of China, Hong Kong

-The MTR West Island Line (WIL) is an extension of the existing 13km long Island Line which connects Sheung Wan, Western District to Chai Wan, Eastern District, Hong Kong.
-The 3km long extension will be an underground railway line that will run from Sheung Wan to Kennedy Town, the two western townships of Hong Kong.
+The MTR West Island Line (WIL) is an extension of the existing 13km-long Island Line which connects Sheung Wan, Western District, to Chai Wan, Eastern District, in Hong Kong.
+The 3km-long extension is an underground railway line that runs from Sheung Wan to Kennedy Town, the two western townships of Hong Kong.

-The railway project was officially launched with a ground-breaking ceremony held in August 2009.
-It is anticipated to be completed in 2014.
-The project cost is estimated at HK$15.4bn ($1.98bn) as per 2008 pricing.
+The railway project was officially launched with a groundbreaking ceremony in August 2009.
+The WIL started services in December 2014 and became fully operational with the opening of the Sai Ying Pun Station in March 2015.
+The project cost was estimated at HK$15.4bn ($1.98bn) according to 2008 pricing.

 West Island Line extension project background

 The WIL project was proposed with the aim of providing the growing Western District with a safe and reliable railway system.
 The district is among the few remaining urban areas that are not served by railway.
-When the project is complete, people from Kennedy Town will be able to reach Sheung Wan in eight minutes.
-Road transport for the same journey takes 15 to 25 minutes during peak hours.
+The project enables commuters to reach Sheung Wan from Kennedy Town in just seven minutes.
+Road transport for the same journey takes between 15min and 25min during peak hours.

 It is anticipated that the improved transport network will create new business opportunities in the district and will significantly increase employment opportunities.